oxnr/awesome-notes/Business/Principles.md

 Feedback is all bullshit until someone gives you cash!

 No what you don't know and say it - don't bullshit people.

+Great tech companies are defined by their people, principles and the way how people work